 How to Become an Event Planner in 5 Steps

 Research what it takes to become an event planner.
 Learn about degree requirements, salary and employment outlook to find out if this is the career for you.

-Schools offering Hospitality Management degrees can also be found in these popular choices.
+Event planners coordinate the setting, time, budget, food service, transportation and other specifics needed to execute a meeting or event to their client's satisfaction.
+They may also manage payment to any vendors and other related logistics.
 While a degree isn't strictly required, most employers look for event planners with postsecondary education in a field such as marketing or hospitality.
 A summary of some of the important details about this career is presented in the table below.

 |Degree Required||Bachelor's degree|